SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

-Compared to the supervised learning-based classifier which only suits a specific classification task, the SSL pre-trained encoder can achieve remarkable performance on different downstream tasks.
-Despite having amazing performance on many downstream tasks, the data collection and training process of SSL is also expensive as it benefits from larger datasets and more powerful computing devices.
-For instance, the performance of MoCo~\cite{HFWXG20}, one popular image encoder, pre-trained with dataset Instagram-1B ($\sim 1$ billion images) outperforms that of the encoder pre-trained with dataset ImageNet-1M (1.28 million images).
-SimCLR requires 128 TPU v3 cores to train a ResNet-50 encoder due to the large batch size setting~\cite{CKNH20}.
-The cost to train a powerful encoder by SSL is usually prohibitive for individuals.
-Therefore, the high-performance encoders are usually pre-trained by leading AI companies with sufficient computing resources, and shared via cloud platforms for commercial usage.
-For instance, OpenAI's API provides access to GPT-3~\cite{BMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20} which can be considered as a powerful encoder for a variety of natural language processing (NLP) downstream tasks, such as code generation, style transfer, etc.
+However, the data collection and training process of SSL encoders are also expensive as they benefit from larger datasets and more powerful computing devices.
+For example, the performance of MoCo~\cite{HFWXG20} pre-trained with the Instagram-1B dataset ($\sim1$ billion images) outperforms that of the encoder pre-trained with the ImageNet-1M dataset (1.28 million images), and SimCLR requires 32 TPU v3 cores to train a ResNet-50 due to the large batch size setting (i.e., 4096)~\cite{CKNH20}.
+Therefore, the cost to train a powerful encoder by SSL is prohibitive for individuals, and the high-performance encoders are usually pre-trained by leading AI companies with sufficient computing resources and shared via cloud platforms for commercial usage, i.e., Encoder-as-a-Service (EaaS)~\cite{OpenAIAPI, ClarifaiAPI}.
+For instance, Clarifai~\cite{ClarifaiAPI} provides image encoders for different downstream services.
+OpenAI provides access to GPT-3~\cite{BMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20} which can be considered as a powerful encoder for a variety of natural language processing (NLP) downstream tasks, such as code generation, style transfer, etc.

-Once being deployed on the cloud platform, the pre-trained encoders are not only accessible for legitimate users but also threatened by potential adversaries.
-As illustrated in \autoref{fig::scenario}, for the legitimate user, the pre-trained encoder is used to train a downstream classifier.
-On the other hand, an adversary may perform \emph{model stealing attacks}~\cite{TZJRR16,OSF19,KTPPI20,SHHZ22} which aim to learn a surrogate encoder that has similar functionality as the pre-trained encoder published online.
-Such attacks may not only compromise the intellectual property of the service provider but also serve as a stepping stone for further attacks such as membership inference attacks~\cite{SSSS17,SZHBFB19,LJQG21}, backdoor attacks~\cite{JLG22}, and adversarial examples~\cite{PMGJCS17}.
-The copyright of the pre-trained encoder is threatened by these attacks, which call for effective defenses.
+Once deployed on the cloud platform, the encoders are not only accessible to legitimate users but also threatened by potential adversaries.
+As illustrated in \autoref{fig::scenario}, for the legitimate user, the encoder is used to train a downstream classifier.
+On the other hand, an adversary may perform \emph{model stealing attacks}~\cite{TZJRR16, OSF19, KTPPI20, SHHZ22} which aim to learn a surrogate encoder that has similar functionality.
+Such attacks may not only compromise the intellectual property of the service provider but also serve as a stepping stone for further attacks such as membership inference attacks (MIA)~\cite{SSSS17, SZHBFB19, LJQG21} (i.e., mount MIA offline by using surrogate encoders), backdoor attacks~\cite{JLG22} (i.e., publish another backdoored encoder), and adversarial attacks~\cite{PMGJCS17}.
+The security and privacy of SSL encoders are threatened by these attacks, which call for effective defenses.